jerryjappinen/Servant/site/pages/about/home.md

 		<div class="column eight buffer-right">

-			<h3>Effortless content production</h3>
+			<h3>It's Effortless</h3>

+			<p>With Servant’s minimum configuration and sensible defaults, you get your home page up in minutes.
+You can use existing backend, templates and themes or start out from scratch &ndash; Servant scales according to your needs, but only if needed.</p>

 			<p>Servant takes the text files, Markdown, HTML, PHP... you name it - and turns them into a web site.
-Minimum technical skills required.
-No installations, no database, no migrations, no deployments, no template jungling, no admin panels, no user access, no hassle.
-Edit your site and upload - that’s it.</p>
+Minimum technical skills required.</p>

+			<p>No installations, no database, no migrations, no deployments, no admin panels, no access control.
+Edit your site and upload &ndash; that’s it.</p>
-			<h3>Effortless development</h3>

-			<p>With Servant’s minimum configuration and sensible defaults, you get your home page up in minutes.
-You can use existing backend, templates and themes or start out from scratch - Servant scales according to your needs, but only if needed.</p>

-			<p>If you want to focus on just frontend development, there’s no need to open the backend/ directory.
-More importantly, Servant supports your development needs without requiring extensive knowledge about how other things work.</p>

 			<h3>Work without frustrations</h3>

 			<p>Servant is simple.
-When you keep your development stack light, less things go wrong and less often.
-You also make it possible for other people from different backgrounds and less technical competence to contribute - when we ask less of other people, we get more.</p>
+With its light development stack that's easy to understand, less things can go wrong and less often.</p>

 			<h3>Who is Servant not for?</h3>